With a world-class Net Promoter Score of 75, Trusaic is trusted

-IRS Letter 226J is a penalty notice issued by the IRS to Applicable Large Employers (ALEs) or organizations with 50 or more full-time employees and full-time equivalent employees who have had a full-time employee receive a Premium Tax Credit (PTC) from a state or federal health exchange for one or more months.
-When the employee receives a Premium Tax Credit, the IRS will evaluate the employer’s ACA compliance in accordance with the Employer Shared Responsibility Provision of the ACA, commonly referred to as the Employer Mandate.
+IRS Letter 226J is a penalty notice issued by the IRS to Applicable Large Employers (ALEs) or employers with 50 or more full-time employees and full-time-equivalent employees who have had a full-time employee receive a Premium Tax Credit (PTC) from a state or federal health exchange for one or more months.
+When the employee receives a PTC, the IRS will evaluate the employer’s ACA compliance in accordance with the Employer Shared Responsibility Provision of the ACA, commonly referred to as the Employer Mandate.

-To comply with the ACA’s Employer Mandate, ALEs are required to offer Minimum Essential Coverage (MEC) to at least 95% of their full-time workforce (and their dependents) whereby such coverage meets Minimum Value (MV) and is Affordable for the employee or be subject to IRS 4980H penalties, known as Employee Shared Responsibility Payments (ESRPs), issued to employers by the IRS in Letter 226J penalty notices.
-The IRS requires ALEs to file information returns describing the status of their healthcare coverage of their employees with the agency and provide statements to their full-time employees relating to whether they were offered health insurance and coverage to the employees (and their dependents), and if so, certain details about that health insurance coverage.
+To comply with the ACA’s Employer Mandate, ALEs are required to offer Minimum Essential Coverage (MEC) to at least 95% of their full-time workforce (and their dependents) whereby such coverage meets Minimum Value (MV) and is affordable for the employee or be subject to IRS 4980H penalties, known as Employee Shared Responsibility Payments (ESRPs), issued to employers by the IRS in Letter 226J penalty notices.
+Under the Employer Mandate, the ALEs are required to file information returns describing the status of their healthcare coverage of their employees with the agency and furnish statements to their full-time employees relating to whether they provided health coverage to the employees (and their dependents), and if so, certain details about that health coverage.

 For any month in which an employer is assessed a penalty because a full-time employee obtained a PTC, if the organization did not offer health coverage to at least 95% of its full-time workforce (and their dependents) for that month, the IRS may subject the employer to an IRC Section 4980H(a) penalty (the “A” penalty).
-Conversely, if the organization did meet the 95% threshold for that month, but the full-time employee who obtained the PTC was not offered coverage, the coverage was not Affordable and/or did not meet Minimum Value (MV), then the penalty assessed will be a 4980H(b) penalty (the “B” penalty).
+Conversely, if the employer did meet the 95% threshold for that month, but the full-time employee who obtained the PTC was not offered health coverage, or if the coverage was not affordable and/or did not meet Minimum Value (MV), then the penalty assessed will be an iRC Section 4980H(b) penalty (the “B” penalty).

-- An Employee Shared Responsibility Payment summary table itemizing the proposed payment by month and indicating for each month if the liability is under Section 4980H(a) or Section 4980H(b) or neither.
+- An Employee Shared Responsibility Payment (ESRP) summary table itemizing proposed payment by month and indicating for each month whether liability falls under Section 4980H(a), Section 4980H(b), or neither.

-- An employee PTC list, Form 14765, “Employee Premium Tax Credit (PTC) List.”
-These lists, by month, the ALE’s assessable full-time employees (individuals who for at least one month in the year were full-time employees allowed a PTC for one or more months and for whom the ALE did not qualify for an affordability safe harbor or other relief – see instructions for Forms 1094-C and 1095-C, Line 16), and the indicator codes, if any, as reported by the ALE reported on lines 14 and 16 of each assessable full-time employee’s Form 1095-C.
+- Form 14765, also known as an employee Premium Tax Credit (PTC) List.
+This form is intended to identify, by month, an ALE’s assessable full-time employees (individuals who for at least one month during the year were full-time employees allowed a PTC for one or more months and for whom the ALE did not qualify for an affordability safe harbor or other relief (see instructions for Forms 1094-C and 1095-C, Line 16), and the indicator codes, if any, as reported by the ALE on lines 14 and 16 of each assessable full-time employee’s Form 1095-C.

 - A description of the actions the IRS will take if the ALE does not provide a timely response to Letter 226J.

-The objectives of this page are to outline how the IRS issues Letter 226J, the penalty assessment, what triggers it, and how to respond.
+The objectives of this resource are to outline how the IRS issues Letter 226J, how ACA penalties are assessed, what triggers ACA penalty assessment, and how to respond.

-In August of 2018, the IRS started laying the groundwork for 226J penalty notices for the 2016 tax year by issuing Letter 5699 to organizations the IRS believed were ALEs that failed to file ACA information returns (Forms 1094-C and 1095-C) for the 2016 tax year.
-In Letter 5699 – the IRS form titled, “Request for Employer Reporting Offers of Health Insurance Coverage (Forms 1094-C and 1095-C)” – the tax agency asks employers to confirm the name the ALE used when filing its ACA information, provide the Employer Identification Number (EIN) submitted, and the date the filing was made or will be made.
+In August 2018, the IRS started laying the groundwork for Letter 226J penalty notices for the 2016 tax year by issuing Letter 5699 to organizations believed to be ALEs that failed to file ACA information returns (Forms 1094-C and 1095-C) for the 2016 tax year.
+In Letter 5699 – the IRS form titled “Request for Employer Reporting Offers of Health Insurance Coverage (Forms 1094-C and 1095-C)” – the tax agency asks employers to confirm the name the ALE used when filing its ACA information, provide the Employer Identification Number (EIN) submitted, and confirm the date the filing was made or will be made.
 For the 2016 tax year, the information obtained from Letter 5699 helped identify those employers to which the IRS would send Letter 226J penalty notices.

-In January 2019, the IRS started to issue a new set of ACA related penalties under IRC Section 6721/6722 to employers it identified as having failed to distribute 1095-C forms to employees and to file Forms 1094-C and 1095-C with the tax agency by required deadlines for the 2015 and 2016 tax years.
-These were penalties that are independent from the IRC 4980H penalties for not offering the required health care coverage.
-The penalties are issued using Letter 5005-A/Form 866-A, and relied on W-2 counts instead of full-time employee counts, which can overestimate the penalties.
+In January 2019, the IRS started to issue a new set of ACA-related penalties under IRC Section 6721/6722 to employers it identified as having failed to distribute Forms 1095-C to employees and to file Forms 1094-C and 1095-C with the IRS by the required deadlines for the 2015 and 2016 tax years.
+These penalties are independent from the IRC Section 4980H penalties for not offering required healthcare coverage.
+The penalties have been issued using Letter 5005-A/Form 866-A, relying on W-2 counts instead of full-time employee counts, which can lead to an overestimation of penalties.

 3. How ACA Penalties are Assessed

-A 2018 report from the Treasury Inspector General for Tax Administration (TIGTA) mentioned that the IRS was using of its Affordable Care Act Compliance Validation (ACV) system which automatically identifies non-compliant ALEs.
+A 2018 report from the Treasury Inspector General for Tax Administration (TIGTA) noted the IRS’s use of the Affordable Care Act Compliance Validation (ACV) system, which automatically identifies non-compliant ALEs.